Offering support in three areas

 Professional Background

 I hold a Diploma of Counselling and am a registered member of the Australian Counselling Association.
-My formal counselling training is complemented by a Master of Sustainability Studies from Curtin University, which informs my work with eco-grief and eco-anxiety — also emerging and evolving fields that sit at the intersection of psychology, culture, and environmental reality.
+My formal counselling training is complemented by a Masters of Sustainability Studies from Curtin University, which informs my work with eco-grief and eco-anxiety — emerging and evolving fields that sit at the intersection of psychology, culture, society and environmental reality.

-Earlier in my career, I completed a post-baccalaureate qualification in secondary history teachingat the University of Hawaii and a Bachelor of Arts in International Affairs & History from the University of Colorado Boulder.
+Earlier in my career, I completed a qualification in teaching high school history at the University of Hawaii and a Bachelor of Arts in International Affairs & History from the University of Colorado.

 Together, this blend of training, leadership, and lived experience shapes a grounded, thoughtful, and deeply human way of working.